-The Honorable Nathan Deal, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the Georgia Public Telecommunications Commission and Ms. Teya Ryan, President and Chief Executive Officer
+The Honorable Nathan Deal, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the Board of the Georgia Public Telecommunications Commission and Ms. Teya Ryan, President and Chief Executive Officer

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the Georgia Public Telecommunications Commission (Commission), a component unit of the State of Georgia, as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the Commission's basic financial statements, and have issued our report thereon dated October 28, 2016.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Georgia Public Telecommunications Commission, a component unit of the State of Georgia, as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise Georgia Public Telecommunications Commission's basic financial statements, and have issued our report thereon dated October 4, 2017.